 NIB finances projects in various sectors, including, for example: investments in infrastructure, such as energy and transport; investments improving the environment; and large investments by the corporate sector such as in research and development, the improvement of manufacturing processes and the internationalisation of businesses.

-NIB's four business areas are: energy and environment; infrastructure, transportation and telecom; heavy industry and mechanical engineering; consumer goods and services; financial institutions and SMEs.
+NIB's four business areas are: energy and environment; infrastructure, transportation and telecom; industries and services; financial institutions and SMEs.

 The Bank has developed a set of guiding principles for lending in the energy sector:

 NIB channels financing to projects of small and medium-sized enterprises through intermediaries.

 The breakdown of NIB lending into sectors is shown in the graph below: